 Understanding Sexual Abuse Criminal Cases vs. Sexual Abuse Civil Lawsuits

-A sexual abuse criminal case begins when a crime has been committed and reported to authorities (law enforcement officers) by a victim of sexual contact or sexual acts that were unwanted and inappropriate.
+A sexual abuse criminal case begins when a crime has been committed and reported to authorities.
 If a law enforcement investigation of the case leads to an arrest, then the suspect is formally charged.
-To obtain a conviction, a prosecutor must prove beyond a reasonable doubt in criminal court, that the defendant did, in fact, commit the crime by engaging in unwanted sexual activity.
+To obtain a conviction, a prosecutor must prove beyond a reasonable doubt that the defendant did, in fact, commit the crime.

 If the defendant is found guilty of the crime, they will then be punished through incarceration, probation, and/or fines.
-However, the criminal prosecution of a case does not compensate the victim of the abuse, and victims have very little say in how the case is presented, whether a plea deal is accepted, or other details that fall within the realm of the prosecutor’s authority and control.
+However, a criminal case does not compensate the victim of the abuse, and victims have very little say in how the case is presented, whether a plea deal is accepted, or other details that fall within the realm of the prosecutor's authority and control.

-A sexual abuse civil lawsuit (civil case) is filed on behalf of the survivor in civil court and the result is determined based on a preponderance of the evidence.
-What this means is that the jury or Judge decides whether the unwanted sexual contact or sexual abuse was more likely to have occurred than not.
-If the Judge or jury determines that the abuse occurred, the court then looks at the damages sought by the plaintiff and determines whether the award is fair.
-A civil lawsuit does not attempt to determine the defendant’s guilt or innocence, but rather whether the defendant is legally liable for the plaintiff’s injuries.
-Civil claims simply have a lower threshold of proof (preponderance of evidence as opposed to proof beyond a reasonable doubt.
+A sexual abuse civil lawsuit is filed on behalf of the survivor in civil court and the result is determined based on a preponderance of evidence.
+What this means is that the jury or judge decides whether the abuse was more likely to have occurred than not.
+If the judge or jury determines that the abuse occurred, the court then looks at the damages sought by the plaintiff and determines whether the award is fair.
+A civil lawsuit does not attempt to determine the defendant's guilt or innocence, but rather whether the defendant is legally liable for the plaintiff's injuries.

 Sexual Abuse Cases in the News